dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 JSON Web Tokens, commonly known as JWTs, are tokens that are used to authenticate users on applications.
 This technology has gained popularity over the past few years because it enables backends to accept requests simply by validating the contents of these JWTs.
 That is, applications that use JWTs no longer have to hold cookies or other session data about their users.
 This characteristic facilitates scalability while keeping applications secure.

+{% include tweet_quote.html quote_text="Applications that use JWTs no longer have to hold cookies or other session data about their users." %}

 Whenever the user wants to access a protected route or resource (an endpoint), the user agent must send the JWT, usually in the _Authorization_ header using the [Bearer schema](http://self-issued.info/docs/draft-ietf-oauth-v2-bearer.html), along with the request.

 When the API receives a request with a JWT, the first thing it does is to validate the token.
-This consists of a series of steps, and if any of these fails then, the request must be rejected.
+This consists of a series of steps, and if any of these fail, the request must be rejected.
 The following list shows the validation steps needed:

 * Check that the JWT is well-formed
 * Check the signature